rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W12.md

 ### 8.3.7 Inverse Kinematics

 **Inverse kinematics** describes the problem that given some position of our character, compute the joint angles.
-This is one of the msot fundamental techniques in animation and robotics!
+This is one of the most fundamental techniques in animation and robotics!

 The basic idea behind an IK algorithm is as follows:

 1. Write down the distance between the final point and the target and set up the objective
-2. Compute the gradiant with respect to angles
+2. Compute the gradient with respect to angles
 3. Go downhill from there

 ### 8.3.8 The Uncanny Valley

 > The uncanny valley is a concept first introduced in the 1970s by Masahiro Mori, then a professor at the Tokyo Institute of Technology.
-Mori coined the term “uncanny valley" to describe his observation that as robots appear more humanlike, they become more appealing—but only up to a certain point.
+Mori coined the term "uncanny valley" to describe his observation that as robots appear more humanlike, they become more appealing—but only up to a certain point.
 Upon reaching the uncanny valley, our affinity descends into a feeling of strangeness, a sense of unease, and a tendency to be scared or freaked out.
 So the uncanny valley can be defined as people's negative reaction to certain lifelike robots.

 ![](./Figures/VisComp_Fig12-10.PNG)

 ### 8.3.9 Motion Capture

-**Motion capture** provides sparse signals, such as marker trajectories, from which a full body motion needs to be recosntructed.
+**Motion capture** provides sparse signals, such as marker trajectories, from which a full body motion needs to be reconstructed.

 This is a problem which is often-times posed as an optimization problem, for example in inverse kinematics.